ispeakcomputer/auto_aws_ec3_webapp_deploy/README.md

 You can use ssh with the following command using the correct key file to login via SSH.

+Find the key name, instance, and dns name in the log file within **deploy.log**

 ```ssh -i "key-pair-4756d380-b219-11eb-b0a7-a088b45856c8.pem" admin@<DNS NAME HERE>```